zhaomiaoguo/mywebsite-hugo/content/post/argonne_funding.md

 +++
-title = "New funded project on ride-sharing system analysis" date = 2018-11-19T17:54:34-04:00 draft = false
+title = "New funded project on ride-sharing system analysis, sponsored by Argonne National Lab, Department of Energy" date = 2018-11-19T17:54:34-04:00 draft = false